jclouds/legacy-jclouds.github.com/documentation/reference/location-metadata-design.markdown

 are these ideas red herrings?
 Heroku performed tests revealing no strong relationship between geographic location and network latency.
 Moreover jurisdictional availability is currently limited;
- Amazon's EU region only exists in Ireland, which doesn't help those in Swizerland, for example.
+ Amazon's EU region only exists in Ireland, which doesn't help those in Switzerland, for example.

 Heroku's system includes the concept of add-on providers.
 Most add-ons are not latency sensitive.